seeq12/pyodide-js/README.md

 This repository is a fork of the [Pyodide Javascript Package](https://www.npmjs.com/package/pyodide).
-Our `CRAB` project pulls in this as a `node_modules` dependency on the `webserver` project.

-We need this fork for one simple reason: we need to control which Python packages (wheels) are included in the `pyodide` distribution we use for the Python Visualizations Add-on.
-The original package on `npm` includes a lot of additional packages we do not have a use for and need to prevent from being accessed at runtime, so in this our own package we remove these unnecessary packages.
-We also need to include an additional package (`plotly`) that is not included in the original `pyodide` distribution.
+Our Seeq application project pulls this in as a `node_modules` dependency.
+We need this fork for a simple reason: we want to have strict control over which Python packages (wheels) are included in the `pyodide` distribution we use at runtime.

+The original package on `npm` contains a lot of additional Python wheels we do not have a use for and, hence, want to prevent from being accessed at runtime.
+So in this repository, we have removed all of these unnecessary wheels.
+We also have included two additional packages (`plotly` and `tenacity`) that are not included in the original `pyodide` distribution.

 These are the Python Packages included, with notes regarding why they are included.